ipab-slmc/exotica/exotica/doc/initialization.rst

 These ``.in`` files are laid out as follows:

-When we look at a problem initializer such as UnconstrainedEndPoseProblem initializer (exotica/exotica/init/UnconstrainedEndPoseProblem.in), we see a list of parameters that can be set when we initialize the problem.
+When we look at a problem initializer such as `UnconstrainedEndPoseProblemInitializer <https://github.com/ipab-slmc/exotica/blob/master/exotica_core/init/unconstrained_end_pose_problem.in>`_, we see a list of parameters that can be set when we initialize the problem.

 .. code-block:: shell

     // UnconstrainedEndPoseProblemInitializer
+    class UnconstrainedEndPoseProblem

-    extend <exotica/PlanningProblem>
+    extend <exotica_core/planning_problem>

     Optional std::vector<exotica::Initializer> Cost = std::vector<exotica::Initializer>();
     Optional Eigen::VectorXd W = Eigen::VectorXd();
     Optional Eigen::VectorXd NominalState = Eigen::VectorXd();